-HUD publishes resources on the HUD.gov website at CoC Program Competition to assist you in completing the CoC Application.
-Resources include:
+$\hbox{HUD publishes resources on the HUD.gov website at \ CoC\ Program\ Competition\ to\ assist\ you\ in\ completing\ the\ CoC\ Application.\ Resources\ include:}$

 - Notice of Funding Opportunity (NOFO) for Fiscal Year (FY) 2022 Continuum of Care Competition and Noncompetitive Award of Youth Homeless Demonstration Program Renewal and Replacement Grants;

-- 24 CFR part 578; - FY 2022 CoC Application Navigational Guide;
+- 24 CFR part 578;

+FY 2022 CoC Application Navigational Guide;

 - Section 3 Resources;

 - PHA Crosswalk; and

+- Frequently Asked Questions

 2A-1.
 HMIS Vendor.
-Not Scored-For Information Only

-Enter the name of the HMIS Vendor your CoC is currently using.
-Servicepoint
+Not Scored-For Information Only Enter the name of the HMIS Vendor your CoC is currently using.
+Servicep 2A-2.
+HMIS Implementation Coverage Area.
+Not Scored-For Information Only point Enter the name of the HMIS Vendor your CoC is currently using.
 2A-2.
 HMIS Implementation Coverage Area.
-Not Scored-For Information Only

-Select from dropdown menu your CoC's HMIS coverage area.
-Statewide -- -- ----------- --
+Not Scored-For Information Only point 2A-2.
+HMIS Implementation Coverage Area.
+Not Scored-For Information Only point 2A-2.
+HMIS Implementation Coverage Area.
+Not Scored-For Information Only point Not Scored-For Information Only Select from dropdown menu your CoC's HMIS coverage area.
+Statewid Statewid 2A-3.

-2A-3.
 HIC Data Submission in HDX.
 NOFO Section VII.B.3.a.

-Enter the date your CoC submitted its 2022 HIC data into HDX.
-04/27/2022 --- ------------

-2A-4 Comparable Database for DV Providers-CoC and HMIS Lead Supporting Data Collection and Data Submission by Victim Service Providers.
+Enter the date your CoC submitted its 2022 HIC data into HDX. /27/2022 2A.4.
+Comparable Detabase for DV Providers.
+CoC and UMIS Load Supporting Data Collection and 2A-4.
+Comparable Database for DV Providers-CoC and HMIS Lead Supporting Data Collection and Data Submission by Victim Service Providers.
 NOFO Section VII.B.3.b.
 In the field below: describe actions your CoC and HMIS Lead have taken to ensure DV housing and service providers in your CoC collect data in databases that meet HUD's comparable database requirements; and 2. state whether your CoC is compliant with the 2022 HMIS Data Standards.

-FY2022 CoC Application Page 38 09/29/2022 ------------------------ --------- ------------
+FY2022 CoC Application Page 38 09/29/2022 '2